 Notwithstanding your restricted rights, others may use your work sometimes without consent, as long as it represents ‘fair use’.
-This is generally restricted to educational, criticism and commentary, and newsworthy purposes.
+This is generally restricted to educational, criticism, commentary, and newsworthy purposes.
 For instance, someone may freely take a quote something from your article to demonstrate a point.
 In the category of fair use deciding on where to draw the line was a big part of the recent PIPA and SOPA debate.
-Websites like Wikepedia depend on free use of others’ content, and PIPA and SOPOA would put some restrictions on what copyrighted my materials like websites could legitimately include as part of the “fair uses.”
+Websites like Wikipedia depend on the free use of others’ content, and PIPA and SOPA would put some restrictions on what copyrighted my materials like websites could legitimately include as part of the “fair uses.”

-If you file for registration online, you will get a certificate within a few months.
+If you file for copyright registration online, you will get a certificate within a few months.
 Paper filing takes as long as a year.
 These time frames are assuming that you did everything correctly when you file.
-Seek assistance from qualified counsel.
+If you need help with copyright filing, seek assistance from qualified counsel.